 Will DuBois memorial to be unveiled Saturday

 Amid the festivities of the annual Burning Mountain Festival in New Castle, the community is invited to celebrate the life of Capt.
-Will “Pyro” DuBois on Saturday at the unveiling of a monument honoring the fallen fighter pilot.
+Will “Pyro” DuBois Saturday at the unveiling of a monument honoring the fallen fighter pilot in Grand River Park.

-The ceremony, which starts at noon in Grand River Park, marks the culmination of a more-than yearlong effort to plan and raise money for a roughly 8-foot-tall bronze statue.
+The ceremony, which starts at noon, marks the culmination of a more than year long effort to plan and raise funds for a roughly 8-foot-tall bronze statue.

 “It’s pretty incredible … you really find out what your community is all about when you try to do something like this,” John Lee, a friend of the DuBois family and one of the anchors on the committee that spearheaded the memorial effort, said of the community’s support.

 DuBois, a graduate of Rifle High School, died Dec.
 1, 2014, in Jordan when his F-16 crashed while on a mission against ISIS.
 It was his 19th mission against ISIS since he was deployed in October 2014, according to an Air Force report.

 Speaking days before the ceremony, Lee said he is still overwhelmed by the widespread support from businesses, individuals, local governments and others.
 And he is not the only one.

 “It just blows me away how all this came together,” New Castle Mayor Art Riddile, who also served on the memorial committee, remarked at Tuesday’s council meeting.